-Other than as set forth in Note 10 to these consolidated financial statements, including in the calculation of basic and diluted net loss per share attributable to common stockholders, the 5,284,238 shares of the Company's common stock into which the November 2019 Pre-Funded Warrants, the June 2020 Pre-Funded Warrants and October 2020 Pre-Funded Warrants are exercisable are not included in the number of issued and outstanding shares of the Company's common stock set forth herein.
-As of December 31, 2020, none of the November 2019 Pre-Funded Warrants, the June 2020 Pre-Funded Warrants, or the October 2020 Pre-Funded Warrants had been exercised.
+Other than as set forth in Note 9 and Note 10 to these consolidated financial statements, the 5,284,238 Pre-Funded Warrants are not included in the number of issued and outstanding shares of the Company's common stock set forth herein.
+As of June 30, 2021, none of the November 2019 Pre-Funded Warrants, the June 2020 Pre-Funded Warrants, or the October 2020 Pre-Funded Warrants had been exercised.

-9. Stock-based compensation
+9 Stock-based compensation